Articles, Games and more...

 Kenneth Calhoun has published short fiction in The Paris Review, Tin House, and the 2011 Pen/O. Henry Prize Collection, among others.
 He has been awarded the Italo Calvino Prize for Fabulist Fiction and the Summer Literary Seminars/Fence Magazine fiction contest.
 He is a Graphic Design professor at Lasell College in Boston.
 Black Moon is his first novel.

 Tamsin Calidas is a writer and photographer living in the wilds of the Scottish Hebrides.
-She graduated from Oxford University in 1992 with a BA Hons and worked in various roles in advertising, publishing and the BBC before giving it all up in 2004 to move from Notting Hill to a tiny, remote island in Scotland to run a derelict croft with sheep and horses.
-Tamsin now also runs an alternative medicine practice alongside GP services.
+She worked in various roles in advertising, publishing and the BBC before giving it all up in 2004 to move to a tiny, remote island in Scotland to run a derelict croft with sheep and horses.

 Helen Callaghan was born in Los Angeles, California, to British parents, and her early years were spent in both the US and UK.
 After several early false starts as a nurse, barmaid and actor, she settled into bookselling, working as a fiction specialist and buyer for a variety of bookshops.
 Eventually, she studied for her A-Levels at night school and achieved a place at Cambridge University as a mature student.
 Helen is the Sunday Times bestselling author of Dear Amy and Everything is Lies.